Gil Birmingham: Television

 Birmingham made his television debut on an episode of the series Riptide.
 By 2002, he had a recurring role as the character Oz in the medical drama Body & Soul, starring Peter Strauss.
-In 2005, he was cast as the older Dogstar in the Steven Spielberg six-part miniseries Into the West.
+In 2005, he was cast as the older Dogstar in the Steven Spielberg six-part miniseries Into the West 2006- Charmed Season 8 Episode 12.
 In 2018, he began portraying Chief Thomas Rainwater of the fictional Broken Rock Indian Reservation in Paramount Network's Yellowstone.

 He has appeared in a number of other television series, including Animal Kingdom, Buffy the Vampire Slayer, Veronica Mars, 10 Items or Less, Nip/Tuck, Castle, The Mentalist, House of Cards, Unbreakable Kimmy Schmidt and Siren.
 He has also had roles in several television films, such as Gentle Ben (with Dean Cain) and Gentle Ben 2, Dreamkeeper, The Lone Ranger, and Love's Long Journey (with Erin Cottrell and Irene Bedard).

 In 2022, Birmingham was cast as Detective Bill Taba, a Paiute man and non-Latter-day Saint, in the mini-series Under the Banner of Heaven.

 In February 2021, Birmingham was cast as Charlie Bass in the Netflix thriller series Pieces of Her, adapted from the Karin Slaughter novel of the same name.